Results for: "uri"

 # => ["syntax error, unexpected end-of-input, expecting ';' or '\\n'"]

 ConditionVariable objects augment class Mutex.
-Using condition variables, it is possible to suspend while in the middle of a critical section until a resource becomes available.
+Using condition variables, it is possible to suspend while in the middle of a critical section until a condition is met, such as a resource becomes available.

 Example: